fatihcode/Bootcamp-Js-Project/05.Day-Functions/02-Who's whashing/readme.md

 *Help them to make this program by using your array and function knowledge.*

-* [X] First create an array including all their names.
+* [ ] First create an array including all their names.
-* [X] Now create a function named whoIsWashing.
+* [ ] Now create a function named whoIsWashing.
-* [X] Inside the function first af all calculate the lenght of the names array.
+* [ ] Inside the function first af all calculate the lenght of the names array.
 Lengt of a string gives how many character in that string.
 Length of an array gives how many elements inside that array.
-* [X] After that create a random number according to the lenght of this array.
+* [ ] After that create a random number according to the lenght of this array.

+### Hint;

-***Hint:** Whenever you started the function you should receive different random numbers including 0 and 4.*
+> Whenever you started the function you should receive different random numbers including 0 and 4.

-* [X] Now choose a name inside the array due to this random number.
+* [ ] Now choose a name inside the array due to this random number.
 And print this name to the console: `"SOMENAME" is going to wash dishes today!`

+### Hint;

-***Hint:** You can reach elements in array by using* “ `arrayName[elementOrderNumber]` ”
+> You can reach elements in array by using* “`arrayName[elementOrderNumber]`”

-* [X] A new friend joined this apart today; "Max".
+* [ ] A new friend joined this apart today; "Max".
 Add Max to this washing rule and see the results.
-* [X] Everybody loved that system and their neighbours wanted this function to use.
+* [ ] Everybody loved that system and their neighbours wanted this function to use.
 Their names are "Patrick", "AnnMarie", "Alisol" and "Walton".

-* [X] (if you didnt do already) Give your function an argument to use name arrays.
+* [ ] (if you didnt do already) Give your function an argument to use name arrays.
-* [X] Call your funtion twice; for first student apart and also second.
+* [ ] Call your funtion twice; for first student apart and also second.
 See the results.

 ***Congragulations.***